Your basket is empty.

 Looking for more inspiration?
 Explore all of our knitting patterns (including tons of free knitting patterns) and knitting tutorials, buy one of our many knitting kits and yarn bundles, and shop for beautiful yarn.
 We have over 35 gorgeous natural fiber yarns in 100’s of magnificent colors, designed to bring integrity, beauty, and joy to your next knitting project and only available at Purl Soho!

-Could you please send this pattern and fu
+Could you please send this pattern and further emails to

 I have a great interest in knitting and would enjoy further emails…thanjs